suzeeparker/FRApps_dev3-suzee/docs/BasicTraining.md

 }
 ```
 ___
-SECTION1 & SECTION2
+### Step 3 (Sections 1 & 2)

-In section1 and section2, change the width to 100% and height to 380px:
+In section1 and section2, change the width to 100% and height to 372px:
 ```css
     width:  100%;    /*was 300px*/
     height: 372px;   /*was 100px*/
 ```
 ___
-FOOTER
+### Step 4 (Footer)

-In the .footer section change width to 100% and height to 90px, like this:
+In the .footer section change width to 100% and height to 92px, like this:
 ```css
     width:  100%;    /*was 300px*/
     height: 92px;    /*was 100px*/